centreon/centreon-documentation/versioned_docs/version-22.04/administration/secure-platform.md

 </VirtualHost>
 ```

-> Do not forget to change **SSLCertificateFile** and **SSLCertificateKeyFile** directives with the path containing your
+> Do not forget to change the **SSLCertificateFile** and **SSLCertificateKeyFile** directives with the path containing your
 > certificate and key.

-5. Enable HttpOnly / Secure flags and hide Apache server signature
+5. Enable HttpOnly / Secure flags and hide the Apache server signature

 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">